softpatel/COP-4331/README.md

 Pomodoro Timer App - Allows the user to change the time, write notes off what distracts them during their session, track their sessions data, friendly/clean UI

+**(We could add the Pomodoro Timer as an additional feature (see the readme).
+Other apps don’t have this.
+We could somehow award points or just keep track and show how long a user has been productive.
+Besides, you could argue Quizlet and Evernote also offer a simple and cheap way to study too so we need to come up with new feature ideas anyways.)** - Nil

 Handyman Uber - Uber but with a handyman.
 User creates a post signifying what they need fixed, Handymen can then accept their request.
 User

 Vote: